marshallshen/security_architecture_and_engineering/inside_popular_software.md

 * Ken Thompson wrote a self-producing code fragment
 * Modify the C compiler to detect that it's compiling login, enable backdoor.

+## sendmail
+* Eric Allman, authoer of `sendmail`, installed a password-protected back door because he didn't have development access to a production system.